Azure/azure-sdk-for-net/sdk/communication/Azure.Communication.Identity/README.md

 ### Authenticate the client

-Identity client can be authenticated using connection string acquired from an Azure Communication Resources in the [Azure Portal][azure_portal].
+The identity client can be authenticated using a connection string acquired from an Azure Communication Resources in the [Azure Portal][azure_portal].

 ```C# Snippet:CreateCommunicationIdentityClient
 // Get a connection string to our Azure Communication resource.